Rotorsoft/eventually-monorepo/libs/eventually/README.md

 ## Composing complex systems from small reactive micro-services

-The biggest question we usually face when implementing real micro-service based systems is "how to move information around services?".
-There are several well-known integration patterns available but in general we can divide services into "producers" and "consumers" of information.
+The biggest question we usually face when implementing real micro-service based systems is "how do we move information around services?".
+There are several well-known integration patterns available, but in general, we can divide services into "producers" and "consumers" of information.
 Producers are "upstream" of consumers.
 Since services are separated by network boundaries, this information gets transferred via network "messages" either "synchronously" or "asynchronously".

-As system architects we need to decide how information flows from service to service in order to accomplish a specific business goal.
-We need to understand the tradeoffs when choosing synchronous vs. asynchronous messaging styles as well as consider message contracts and what happens when these change over time.
-There are no right or wrong answers here but we will try to provide some basic rules based on simple conventions and practical principles.
+As system architects, we need to decide how information flows from service to service in order to accomplish a specific business goal.
+We need to understand the tradeoffs when choosing synchronous vs. asynchronous messaging styles, as well as consider message contracts and what happens when these change over time.
+There are no right or wrong answers here, but we will try to provide some basic rules based on simple conventions and practical principles.

 - There are only two types of messages (according to DDD)
   - **Commands**: Imperative actions invoked by human or machine actors.
 Can be rejected when business invariants are not met